Spiritual Growth + Groups Within CDE.

 Ave Christvs Rex

-• This group honors the reign and majesty of Jesus Christ, the King of Kings.
-Members are formed to live boldly under His lordship, proclaiming the Gospel with courage and conviction.
-Aimed at those passionate about evangelization, apologetics, leadership, and spiritual warfare, this group seeks to advance the Kingdom of God in all areas of life.
-This group reflects the spirit of St. Joseph, Terror of Demons — a steadfast protector, spiritual warrior, and defender of the Church against evil.
+This group honors the reign and majesty of Jesus Christ, the King of Kings; aimed at those passionate about evangelization, philosophy, theology, and apologetics.
+This group reflects the spirit of St. Joseph, Terror of Demons as a steadfast protector and defender of the Church.

 “I am the Alpha and the Omega, the First and the Last, the Beginning and the End.”